maxmind/geoip-api-c/README.md

 #### Solaris ####

-On Solaris, if you get a `ld: fatal: relocations remain against allocatable but non-writable sections`, try runnign:
+On Solaris, if you get a `ld: fatal: relocations remain against allocatable but non-writable sections`, try running:

 ```
 make clean